 Individuals completing the State-approved MS certification programs in physical education/teacher education are eligible to apply for Alabama Class A certification.
 Effective September 1, 2018, the Alabama State Board for Education will require an acceptable score on the edTPA for initial certification in a teaching field.
 This state certification requirement applies to individuals completing alternative master’s programs.
 A State-approved specialist level non-degree program is available for PhD students who hold a valid master's-level professional educator certificate in physical education/teacher education.
 Individuals completing this program are eligible to apply for Alabama Class AA certification.
 In accordance with State regulations, effective for students unconditionally admitted prior to July 1, 2017, a minimum GPA of 3.25 is required on all courses used to meet master's-level certification program requirements.
 Effective for students unconditionally admitted July 1, 2017 and after, a minimum GPA of 3.50 will be required on all courses used to meet specialist-level certification program requirements.

 Individuals seeking certification in states other than Alabama are responsible for contacting those state certification offices to obtain their application form and requirements.
+These individuals should first meet the requirements for certification in the State of Alabama.
 The State of Alabama signs the National Association of State Directors of Education and Certification (NASDTEC) Interstate Agreement which facilitates the applications of program graduates when they apply for certification in other states.